rianadon/node-red-contrib-sprinkler/README.md

 :brain: Use machine learning to optimize your watering schedule (example not included)\
 :exploding_head: Connect Node-RED nodes to accomplish whatever your imagination desires

+> ❕ **NOTICE** It turns out I did not need this amount of flexibility and have switched to using the OpenSprinkler project for my own needs, so I'm no longer adding new features to this project.
+That said, the package still does its job should you decide to use it.

 ## Getting started

 ![Sequence of zone-timer nodes](./screenshots/timer-sequence.png)